Inside Passage: The scenery on this voyage will blow you away - Prince Rupert Northern View

 The Inside Passage starts in Puget Sound in Washington State, and makes its way northward past Vancouver Island and into B.C.’s Central and North Coasts and into the Alaskan Panhandle.

-It is a very popular cruiseship route, and before the COVID-10 era, millions of passengers would cruise up and down the coast.
+It is a very popular cruiseship route, and before the COVID-19 era, millions of passengers would cruise up and down the coast.

 For British Columbians, however, many of us think of the inside passage as starting at Port Hardy and making its way some 500 kilometres to Prince Rupert.

 Many opt to take a B.C.
 Ferries vessel from Port Hardy for the trip, and the regularly scheduled service features magnificent views from massive ship-board windows, plus food and entertainment too.
 (Note, although the ferry is currently running, because of the COVID-19 crisis, at the time this article was posted, food was not available for sale.
+Non-essential travel is discouraged at this time.
 Check this website for current conditions.)

 There are various stops along the way, including Klemtu, Bella Bella and others.